The Early Years: Eastern Studies

 As a teenager in New York City, Joseph Zeisky began his internal martial arts training in Yang Style Tai Ji Quan with Grandmaster Don Kuk Ahn in 1984.
-Since then, Joseph has accumulated over 30 years experience in various martial arts styles, body movement disciplines, wholistic health and nutrition sciences.
-And, as a curious teenager and person in his early 20s, explored some of the more mystical aspects and practices of the world's major religions and other lesser-known groups.
-Growing-up in New York City's Manhattan-West-Village-East-Village areas, afforded Joseph the good fortune of being exposed to many invaluable resources, information centers, libraries, schools and universities, finding amazing rare book stores, esoteric/religious organizations and dynamic martial arts schools all within a day's walk!
+Since then, Joseph has accumulated over 30 years experience in various martial arts styles, body movement disciplines, wholistic health and nutrition sciences, and explored some of the more mystical aspects and practices of the world's major religions and the spiritual practices of lesser known groups.
+Because Joseph primarily grew-up in New York City's Manhattan-West-Village-East-Village areas, he was fortunate to have been exposed to many of it's invaluable resources, information centers, schools and universities, finding amazing rare book stores, esoteric/religious organizations and dynamic martial arts schools all within a day's walk!

-Eventually, by his early 20s and 30s, his martial arts training began to focus more on deepening his study of the Chinese Internal Arts of Tai Ji, Ba Gua, Xing Yi and Yi Quan.
-Joseph directly studied and trained extensively with these other world reknowned teachers: Grandmaster Yu Cheng Hsiang, Master Bruce Frantzis, Master Luo Dexiu and Master Marcus Brinkman OMD.
+Eventually, by his early 20s and 30s, his martial arts training began to focus primarily on deepening his study of the Chinese Internal Arts of Tai Ji, Ba Gua, Xing Yi and Yi Quan.
+He directly studied extensively with these other world reknowned teachers: Grandmaster Yu Cheng Hsiang, Master Bruce Frantzis, Master Luo Dexiu and Master Marcus Brinkman OMD.
 Parallel to his internal martial arts training, he also intensively studied and researched the energy healing science of Qigong and it's closely related more spiritual practice of Taoist Meditation.

 From a more western perspective, Joseph studied wholistic nutrition science with America's leading nutrition expert, pioneering health advocate and activist, Dr. Gary Null.
 Natural cooking and food healing methods with master chef and wholistic healer, Dr. Annemarie Colbin, founder of Natural Gourmet Institute for Health and Culinary Arts, and LivingFoodsLifestyle®, fasting, natural hygienics, natural detoxification and healing methods through colon cleansing with Lalita Salas, director of the Ann Wigmore Natural Health Institute and with Dr. Brian Clement, director of the Hippocrates Health Institute